The federal government can garnish up to 15% of your paycheck.

 Going forward, you may present evidence that you don't owe the debt, the debt is not enforceable or the amount of the debt is incorrect.
 Also, you may present evidence that an administrative wage garnishment would be a financial hardship if implemented.
 Lastly, if you were involuntarily terminated from your previous job and have been currently employed for less than 12 months, a wage garnishment cannot proceed.

 You will need to file a brief with facts, evidence and legal support for your position as well as financials if you claim financial hardship.
 To that end, our assertive attorneys have represented clients all over the country in administrative wage garnishment hearings.
 Protect Law Group has the experience obtaining the necessary evidence and presenting your defenses.

-Contact Protect Law Group for Your Free Consultation
+Contact Protect Law Group for Your consultation

 Contact our office today and one of our attorneys will discuss your matter with you at no cost.